Tag: internet

 How Corporations Get to Own the Internet

 Once upon a time, governments were major stakeholders in most large-scale technological and scientific ventures.
 Such projects were either built directly by the government, or by companies in which the people had a lot of say.
 But all that is far behind us.
 Now-a-days, government isn’t exactly “the people” anymore.
-And now, it’s corporations who build the telecommunication infrastructure for tomorrow.
+And now, it’s corporations who build the telecommunication infrastructure for tomorrow:

 I find it rather sad that as I’m typing this, I am pondering which is worse: having my digital life in the hands of corporations that will exploit it however they see fit, or (/and?) allowing governments to keep encroaching on our privacy and freedom?
 It’s becoming harder to distinguish between the two, especially as corporations have proven time and again that they can easily buy government.

-Reddit Place - A Birth Of Art
+• A Birth of Art

 A Birth of Art

 More than a bit of time has passed since April Fools’ Day 2017, but this year there was at least one fantastic initiative that has to be remembered.
 Reddit launched an amazing 3 day experiment it called Place.
-You can see it and read all about it in this excellent article.
+You can see it and read all about it in this excellent article:

 Stuff like this fills me with hope for the future of humanity.
 We’ve made it a long way and we sure can make it much further than this.
 What I see in Reddit’s Place is a snapshot of the Internet’s intellectual health, which I consider to be extremely important for our future.
 Things seem to be not as bad as I thought and this is wonderful.